Vigneshbbaskaran/learning/README.md

 # KM40BESD01

 # 'C' Programming Basics
+# 30 MARCH 2021
+## Pointers Assignments

+1)Write a program to swap two numbers using Call by Value and Call by Reference.

+2)Note down the differences between Call by Value and Call by Reference and when to use what.

+3)Write a function that can take two integers as input,
+and gives 5 outputs : addition, subtraction, multiplication, quotient and reminder of those two numbers.
+Print the outputs in the main function.

+4)Write two source files, main.c and swap.c.
+The main function initializes a two-element array of ints, and then calls the swap function to swap the pair.

+5)WAP whether a architecture is Little Endian or Big Endian?

+6)WAP copy 0x20 data in to 0x7800 memory location?

 # 28 MARCH 2021
 ## Strings Assignments
 1)Write a function that takes a string as an input, and count the number of words in the string, and returns the number,